afraprg/dynomite-openshift/README.md

 # Introduction

-This repository is created for having a Redis Master-Master using [Dynomite](https://github.com/Netflix/dynomite), also in this repository, I have a [Redis-exporter](https://github.com/oliver006/redis_exporter) for the monitor in Grafana.
+This repository is created for having a Redis Master-Master using [Dynomite](https://github.com/Netflix/dynomite), also in this repository, I used a [Redis-exporter](https://github.com/oliver006/redis_exporter) for the monitor in Grafana.

 # Configuration